 Where to stay while on golden monkey tracking?

 The available accommodation options for tourists on the golden monkey tracking safari in Rwanda to opt for overnight stay in Volcanoes National Park range from lodges, hotels to camps.
-Most of which are found adjacent the park and takes you about five minutes to walk their or an hour to the starting point.
+Most of them are found adjacent to the park and takes you about five minutes to walk their or an hour to the starting point.
 These accommodation facilities range from luxury to budget.
-The luxury ones cost about $500-1500 each person, mid-range go for $100-$290, and budget / basic accommodations range between $25 - $100 per person.
+The luxury ones cost about $500-1500 each person, mid-range goes for $100-$290, and budget / basic accommodations range between $25 – $100 per person.

 Other Places to Go for Golden Monkey Tracking in East Africa

 Other than Volcanoes National Park Rwanda, the other safari destination where the mountain gorillas co-exist with golden monkeys in Mgahinga National Park, located in South Western Uganda.
-Each golde monkey tracking permit costs US$50, plus US$40 for park entry fees.
-Mgahinga Gorilla National Park has one habituated gorilla family known as Nyakagezi family.
+Each golden monkey tracking permit costs US$50, plus US$40 for park entry fees.
+Mgahinga Gorilla National Park has one habituated gorilla family known as the Nyakagezi family.
 Each gorilla permit is currently at US$600 per person, but from July 2020, the price of gorilla permits will increase to US$700 each for Foreign Non-Residents.

 Other tourist activities in Mgahinga National Park include mountain hiking (Mt.
-Muhabura and Sabyinyo), bird watching, caves exploration and Batwa Trail among others.
+Muhabura and Sabyinyo), bird watching, caves exploration, and Batwa Trail among others.